r0mdau/cv.romaindauby.fr/content/_index.en.md

 #### From 10/2017 to today

-Member of the office as communication manager and federal diploma club coach issued by the French Cycling Federation.
+Member of the office of [SAM Cyclisme](https://www.samcyclisme.com/en-savoir-plus/encadrement-98707) as communication manager and federal diploma club coach issued by the French Cycling Federation.
 Organizational and logistical assistance on cycle racing, lottery, garage sale type events.
 Association law 1901.